Loopring/protocols/packages/loopring_v3/circuit/statements.md

 ## Select statement

-A valid instance of an Select statement assures that given an input of:
+A valid instance of a Select statement assures that given an input of:

 - selector: {0..2}[N]
 - values: F[N]